hokiegeek2/kafka-health-snapshot/README.md

 # kafka-health-snapshot
+##Overview

-Provides a REST API for checking the status of a Kafka cluster.
-REST endpoints provided for cluster as well as topic and broker-level statuses. kafka-health-snapshot is written in Python and uses REST calls to determine the status of the cluster, the brokers, or 1..n topics
+Provides a REST API for getting a health snapshot of a Kafka cluster.
+REST endpoints provided for cluster as well as topic and broker-level statuses. kafka-health-snapshot is written in Python and uses REST calls to kafka-rest in order to determine the status of the cluster, the brokers, or 1..n topics

 # Status Designations
 1. green--all brokers up, no under-replicated topic partitions